Bacoli: Geography

 Bacoli borders the municipalities of Monte di Procida and Pozzuoli.

 Its territory, of volcanic origin, is part of the Phlegraean Fields.
 The volcano of Cape Miseno and the Miseno port date from c.
 35,000-10,500 years ago.

 History

-Bacoli was founded by the ancient Romans in the 2nd or 1st c.
+Bacoli was founded by the ancient Romans in the 2nd or 1st century.
 BC, who called it Bauli.
 In Roman times it was a popular resort almost as famous as the nearby Baiae.
-Many luxurious villas were built on the coast there and on the headland.
-Symmachus said of Bauli in the late 4th c.
+Many luxurious villas were built on the coast there and the headland.
+Symmachus said of Bauli in the late 4th century.
 AD:

 Main sights

 Several major ancient Roman structures can be seen in Bacoli, including the Piscina Mirabilis, the Cento Camerelle, and the so-called Tomba Agrippina, a theatre belonging to an ancient villa.

 The frazione of Cuma - Fusaro includes the site of Cumae, the first settlement in Italy by the ancient Greeks.